drone-plugins/drone-hugo/README.md

 # drone-hugo

 Automatically create static web page files using [hugo](https://github.com/gohugoio/hugo) within your drone pipeline!
+For the usage information and a listing of the available options please take a look at [the docs](http://plugins.drone.io/drone-plugins/drone-hugo/).

 ## Build